Sustainable development - demographic changes

 Public finance sustainability

-General government debt-to-GDP ratios within Member States in 2010 ranged from 6.6 % to 142.8 %, with Greece maintaining the highest level of debt and Estonia the lowest.
-Fourteen Member States remained above the 60 % euro-zone reference line.
+General government debt-to-GDP ratios within Member States in 2012 ranged from 10.1 % in Estonia to 156.9 % in Greece.
+Compared to 2000, the range between the lowest and the highest level has increased by more than 40 %.
+Fourteen Member States (Belgium, Germany, Ireland, Greece, Spain, France, Italy, Cyprus, Hungary, Malta, Netherlands, Austria, Portugal, United Kingdom) also remained above the 60 % eurozone reference line in 2012.
 In the years running up to the financial crisis, those countries that faced the greatest deterioration in public finances had a mixture of external imbalances along with booming credit and domestic demand, while the countries that experienced the smallest had shown stable or falling macro-economic risks .

-Over the period 2000 to 2010, general government debt-to-GDP ratios rose in more than two-thirds of the Member States (see Figure 11).
-Of the countries that were able to reduce their public debt, Bulgaria had the most pronounced decline (from 72.5 % in 2000 to 16.2 % in 2010).
-Much of this can be explained by introducing the time adjustment method of cash incomes when reporting taxes in accordance with Regulation (EC) No 516/2000 .
+Over the period 2000 to 2012, general government debt-to-GDP ratios rose in more than 80 % of the Member States.
+Of the countries that were able to reduce their public debt, Bulgaria had the most pronounced decline with 54 percentage points over the period.

 Further Eurostat information